This topic describes how to use the data transmission service to migrate data from a TiDB database to a MySQL tenant of OceanBase Database.

 Considerations

 If the source contains foreign keys with the same name, an error occurs during schema migration.
-In this case, you can rename the foreign keys to resume the project.
+In this case, you can rename the foreign keys to restore the task.

-If the UTF-8 character set is used in the source, we recommend that you use a compatible character set, such as UTF-8 or UTF-16, in the destination to avoid garbled characters.
+If the UTF-8 character set is used in the source database, we recommend that you use a compatible character set, such as UTF-8 or UTF-16, in the target database to avoid garbled characters.

 Do not write data to the topic synchronously used by TiCDC.
 Otherwise, a null pointer error is returned.

-If you modify a unique index in the destination, you must restart the data migration project to avoid data inconsistency.
+If you modify a unique index at the target, you must restart the data migration task to avoid data inconsistency.

 For example, if the clock is earlier than the standard time, the latency can be negative.
 If the clock is later than the standard time, the latency can be positive.